 SEAC members are expected to represent the interests of all exceptional children, both their represented groups as well as those with other exceptionalities.

 To fulfil this obligation, SEAC members through their role on SEAC must become informed on all exceptionalities, the school board’s special education plan, programs and services, and the issues and challenges facing special education today and in the future.

 SEAC members are also expected to provide information, advice and assistance to families of exceptional children as requested.

 More information about SEAC:

 SEAC meets monthly during the school year, members of the community are welcome to attend.
-Meeting information can be obtained by contacting the board or SEAC members.
+Meeting information can be obtained by contacting the Board Office, or SEAC members.
 For a list of the SEAC Meeting dates, click here.
 Beginning in 2019-2020, meetings will be held at The Clubhouse at Baldoon, 7018 Dufferin Avenue, Wallaceburg, Ontario at 6:00 p.m., on the third or fourth Thursday of the month.